-When asked about the highlights of my trip to America in October 2019, people are generally surprised when I tell them, without hesitation, that one was exploring the history and lives of a religious sect, commonly known as “Shakers”.
+When asked about the highlights of my trip to America in October 2019, I say, with no hesitation, was the “Shakers”.
+People are surprised by that as it’s a religious sect.

-But let’s backtrack, I knew very little about the Shakers before arriving at Pleasant Hill, Kentucky – just that they are pretty much defunct and that they were celibate (somewhat explains the defunctness!).
+I knew very little about the Shakers before arriving at Pleasant Hill, Kentucky.
+I only knew that they are pretty much defunct and that they were celibate.
 Founded in England in the late 18th century, the Shakers (officially the United Society of Believers in Christ’s Second Appearing) made their way to colonial America and established several villages throughout the eastern part of the country.
-Though the religion was never far-reaching (records show that during its peak in pre-Civil War America, there were close to 6,000 believers) the Shaker legacy lives on in their furniture and architectural designs that continue to inspire the world over.
+Though the religion was never far-reaching (records show that during its peak in pre-Civil War America, there were close to 6,000 believers), the Shaker legacy lives on.
+Found in their furniture and architectural designs that continue to inspire the world over.

-Because of their lifestyle and simple wooden domestic designs, it’s often assumed the Shakers were conservative in their outlook but they were actually amazingly forward-thinking for their time.
-They believed in racial and gender equality – to the extent that female religious leadership formed a foundation of the religion whereby two men and two women oversaw the administration of the villages (something that our society would benefit from implementing now).
+Because of their lifestyle and simple wooden domestic designs, it’s often assumed the Shakers were conservative in their outlook.
+They were actually amazingly forward-thinking for their time.
+They believed in racial and gender equality.
+Female religious leadership formed a foundation of the religion.
+Two men and two women oversaw the administration of the villages (something that our society would definitely benefit from implementing now).

-Wandering through the restored houses at Pleasant Hill, home to the third-largest Shaker community in the United States between 1805 and 1910, what I saw was that the Shakers were organising innovators.
-In most rooms, along the walls ran evenly spaced out peg rails, a simple space-saving solution to hang furniture and tools on the walls when not in use to make cleaning easier, to store clothing, to allow for rooms to have multiple uses, and keep the space free of clutter.
+Wandering through the restored houses at Pleasant Hill, home to the third-largest Shaker community in the United States between 1805 and 1910, what I saw was organising innovation.
+In most rooms, along the walls ran evenly spaced out peg rails.
+It was a simple space-saving solution to hang furniture and tools on the walls when not in use, making cleaning easier.
+It offered a place to store clothing, allow rooms to have multiple uses, and keep the space free of clutter.

 By all accounts, the Shakers worked smart and hard.
 They are credited with inventing some of the earliest washing machines, as well as the circular saw, dump truck, flat broom and clothespin.
-The quality of the products that they left behind are of such a high standard because such work was considered to be an act of prayer, and on top of that, the completion of daily household activities like cleaning and cooking were “a path to enlightenment”.
-It was this aspect that I found truly beautiful as you could really feel while walking through the buildings that there was care taken, attention to detail given and appreciation for all things involved in everyday life.
+The quality of the products that they left behind are of such a high standard because such work was considered to be an act of prayer.
+On top of that, the completion of daily household activities like cleaning and cooking were “a path to enlightenment”.
+It was this aspect that I found truly beautiful.
+While walking through the buildings, you could feel that there was care taken, attention to detail given and appreciation for all things involved in everyday life.

-As my family and I explored the village, we felt at ease and very calm.
-A sign said that “Shaker communities were highly structured to avoid physical and spiritual chaos.
+As my family and I explored the village, we felt at ease and calm.
+A sign said “Shaker communities were highly structured to avoid physical and spiritual chaos.
 Everything was organized, purposeful, neat and efficient.”
-I don’t think it matters where you are on the spectrum of religious belief (if anywhere), there is something to be gained from an organised house and I appreciate that the Shakers lived with that in mind.
-Members often crafted their own possessions and did so with the kind of care that today we’d call “mindfulness”.
+I don’t think it matters where you are on the spectrum of religious belief (if anywhere), there is something to be gained from an organised house.
+I appreciate that the Shakers lived with that in mind.
+Their members often crafted their own possessions and did so with the kind of care that today we’d call “mindfulness”.

 The Shakers possessed a strong drive towards efficiency and invention.
 This ambition led to new ways of thinking that found the Shakers ahead of their more worldly contemporaries.
 Innovations, adaptations and recycling were as important to physical life as renewal and progress were to spiritual life.
-It’s the resourceful, creative and efficient ways that the Shakers lived – that struck me the most and that I felt echoed in my work of helping people manage their homes and lives today.
+It’s the resourceful, creative and efficient ways that the Shakers lived that struck me the most.
+I felt that it echoed in my work, helping people manage their homes and lives today.